 Negative people are everywhere.
 You can probably think of someone whose constant complaining and criticism makes it hard to be around them.

-But when someone’s negativity starts infecting your own thinking, what do you do?
+But when someone’s negativity starts infecting your own thinking, what do you do and how do I rid them of my life?

 And if you’re thinking, “Well, aren’t we supposed to be there for those who just need to vent?” this isn’t about a little venting between friends.